hansjkruger/hansjkruger/README.md

 I am a senior software engineer, with a strong background designing and building global cloud-based services.
 My most recent experience is in the Payments industry.

 I get a kick from solving hairy business problems with software.
-I like to modernise and improve cloud-based services, while focussing on excellence and industry best practices.
+I like to modernise and improve solutions using cloud-based services, while focussing on excellence and industry best practices.

 Seriously, who doesn't, right?